Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 For detecting lines i used the sliding window methodology introduced in the course lectures.
 A given image was sliced into 9 segments.
 A rectangular area was defined along each segment, for the left and right lanes.
 All the active pixels (non-zero) were identified inside each rectangle.
 A second order polynomial was fit into the point clouds.
+Finally a smoothing parameter was added that allowed me to draw the polynomial on the road using the average of n past polynomial fits rather than just the current one.
+The smoother is implemented in Section 4 of my code using the function "outlier_removal".
+This smoothed the lines and results looked more stable.

 Please see images below for some samples from this process:

 image 1
 (a) Histogram of points (b) Fitted polynomial, sliding windows bounds, and point clouds